khokhariya30oct/vuejs_with_webpack/README.md

-# MEAN
+# Vue 2.0
-a basic app of MEAN
+a basic app of Vue